Paint Your Plate Lesson Plan Grade 3 – Where Do Our Vegetables and Fruit Come From?

 Option 1: Plant a garden

-- Gather grocery store flyers from various grocery stores.
+• Gather grocery store flyers from various grocery stores.
 Collect enough for each student or each pair of students.

-- Take out a world map and name a country.
+• Take out a world map and name a country.
 Ask students if they found a vegetable and/or fruit that is from this country.
 Place a sticky note on the country and write down all the different vegetables and fruit that students name.
 Alternatively, ask students to write or draw the names of the fruit or vegetable on sticky notes and put them on the map where they grow.

-- Start a discussion regarding the reasons why Canada purchases vegetables and fruit from different countries and explore which vegetables and fruit are grown here in Ontario.
+• Discuss why Canada purchases vegetables and fruit from different countries and explore which vegetables and fruit are grown here in Ontario.
 Check out the Foodland Ontario Availability Guide.

 Option 3: Field trip to a local farm

-Take the class to visit a local farm to learn how foods are grown locally.
+Take the class to visit a local farm to learn what and how foods are grown locally.
 Return to the classroom and discuss the experience.
 What types of vegetables and/or fruit were grown on this farm?
 How were they grown?
 What did we learn from the farmer?
 Where can we buy the produce grown on this farm?

 If an in-person field trip is not possible, explore a virtual Canadian farm or Ontario Farm.